KangInyeong/KangInyeong/README.md

 👀 I’m interested in programming.
 🌱 I’m currently majoring IT and Management in SeoulTech.
 💞️ I’m looking to collaborate on many areas.
-✨ I'm working in "CV Lab" of SEOULTECH since March 2021.
+✨ I was worked in "CV Lab" of SEOULTECH since March 2021.
 📫 How to reach me -> Send email to me "kiyoog02@gmail.com" or find me in linkedin "KangInyeong" 💩
 🎆 My tech blog https://kangddong.tistory.com/
 🏐 My (light) tech blog https://velog.io/@kiyoog02